Aadil101/website/_pages/about_me.md

 - A-deal the real deal 🏆
 - A-dale ❓

 I'm an aspiring data scientist currently finishing up my undergrad 🎓.
 This fall, I'm hoping to begin my masters.
-I hope this site gives you taste of my passions in statistics and computer science 😊.
+I hope this site gives you a taste of my passions in statistics and computer science 😊.